 Insert the cable through the carburetor top and spring, fully compressing the spring.
 Place the white nylon needle holder towards the end of the cable, then put the end of the cable into the top of the slide, letting the nipple rest in the indented "disc".
-Slide the nylon holder down first with the curved edge against the curved side of the slide.
+Then slide the nylon holder down first with the flatter edge against the curved side of the slide.
 If it is put in wrong, it will not hold the needle and cable in place correctly.
-(See above photo) Then release the spring so it pushes the needle holder, making sure it locks the cable in place as shown in the second photo.
+(See above photo) Then release the spring so it pushes the needle holder down, thereby holding both the needle and cable end in place.

 Fixing the Throttle Cable to the Slide